Aldaviva/CSxAPI/Readme.md

 ```

 - **`AllowSelfSignedTls`:** set to `true` if connections to WebSocket servers with self-signed or invalid TLS certificates should be allowed, or `false` (default) to require valid certificates that chain to trusted CAs.
-    - If you want a valid TLS certificate for your Cisco endpoint, you may consider using [Let's Encrypt](https://letsencrypt.org) and [Aldaviva/CiscoEndpointCertificateDeployer](https://github.com/Aldaviva/CiscoEndpointCertificateDeployer).
+    - If you want a valid TLS certificate for your Cisco endpoint, you may consider using [Let's Encrypt](https://letsencrypt.org) with [CertifyTheWeb](https://certifytheweb.com) and [Aldaviva/CiscoEndpointCertificateDeployer](https://github.com/Aldaviva/CiscoEndpointCertificateDeployer).
 - **`AutoReconnect`:** set to `false` to disable [automatic reconnections](#reconnections) when the WebSocket is lost
 - **`ConsoleTracing`:** set to `true` to print all JSON-RPC requests and responses sent and received over the WebSocket connection to the console.